 It is important to know that doesn’t make you a bad parent or your child a bad kid.
 But helping your child recover from substance abuse may only be the beginning of struggles you might face.

-How to Discuss Teen Addiction With Your Child
+How to Discuss Teen Substance Addiction With Your Kids

 Nobody likes being told what to do.
 This is especially true for teenagers trying to establish their independence as a young adult.